Soumyajit21213/Gujarat_Robofest_Maze_Solver/README.md

 # Gujarat Robofest Maze Solver

-Welcome to the **Gujarat Robofest Maze Solver** project repository!
+Welcome to the Gujarat Robofest Maze Solver project repository!
 This repository contains all the resources and files used in our maze-solving robot project for Gujarat Robofest 4.0.
 Below, you'll find instructions on how to navigate and utilize the files effectively.
-We reached the Finals and solved the final maze in 1 min 40 seconds .
+We reached the Finals and solved the final maze in 1 min 40 seconds.
-Our rank was 5th .
+Our rank was 5th.

 ---

 ## Repository Structure